ER-Visualizer/Visualizer/deliverables/iteration-02.plan.md

  * Designs the user interface to make it look good
  * Tests the user interface on clients to ensure that it is usable

-Frontend developer: Victor, Wenqin
+Frontend developer: Victor, Wenqin, Carlson, Simran
  * Codes the visualization using front-end frameworks such as React
  * Works with the PM(s) and backend developer(s) to develop the product

-Backend Developer : Mit, Nicolae, Daniel, Carlson
+Backend Developer : Mit, Nicolae, Daniel, Carlson, Simran
  * Codes the algorithm behind the visualizations through a backend server
  * Works with the PM(s) and frontend developers(s) to develop the product